 Why pros should avoid free video hosting platforms

-The global enterprise video market is expected to reach $40.84 billion by 2022.
-That’s an annual growth rate of more than 20 percent.
+The global enterprise video market is expected to reach $19.8 billion by 2023.
 Remember, if the product is free—YOU are the product.
-With this in mind, it’s best for professionals to avoid free video hosting platforms and choose a cost-competitive, professional grade host like those we’ve highlighted here.
+With this in mind, professionals should avoid free video hosting platforms and choose a cost-competitive, professional-grade host like those we’ve highlighted here.

-After reading this comparison, we hope you’ll give DaCast a try.
+And there you have it!
+In this review, as with all our blog posts, we strive to provide as accurate and up-to-date info as possible.
+Of course, after reading this video hosting platform comparison, we hope you’ll consider giving Dacast a try.
 We offer a 30-day free trial that allows you to test all our live streaming and video hosting capabilities.
 Ready to give it a try (no credit card required)?

 We love to hear from our readers, so sound off in the comment section if you have any questions or comments.
 For regular tips on live streaming, feel free to join our LinkedIn group.